Endpoint Automation

 Allow you to define a desired state for the device and then enforce that state.
 For example, you could mandate that a registry key exists and contains a specific value.
 Again, you can report on the application of these fix rules to devices.

 For an explanation of management groups, please refer to the Management Groups page.
 Management groups allow devices to be flexibly grouped, based on management group rules.
 This means you can easily administer devices based on, for instance, their Active Directory Organizational Unit, or their operating system version, or any other criteria supported by the management group rules.
-Refer to Defining your own policies and Integrated Product Packs
+Refer to Defining your own policies and 1E DEX Packs reference

 The Endpoint Automation Overview page